How to...

 A discussion-based case study is an education tool to facilitate learning about, and analysis of, a real-world situation.

-A case study provides a well-researched and compelling narrative about an individual, or group of people, that need to make a decision in an organizational setting.
+A case study provides a well-researched and compelling narrative about an individual, or a group of people, that needs to make a decision in an organisational setting.

 The case study narrative includes relevant information about the situation, and gives multiple perspectives on the problem or decision that needs to be taken, but does not provide analysis, conclusions, or a solution.